 Related: Complete guide to home renovation loans

-Keep in mind that repairs can’t be structural when using the Streamline 203k.
-This means foundations, load-bearing walls, etc. may not be altered.
+Keep in mind repairs can’t be structural when using the Streamline 203k.
+This means foundations, load-bearing walls, etc. can’t be altered.
+You couldn’t change the floor plan of the home, for example.

 - Lead-based paint stabilization